Kerbalism/Kerbalism/README.md

 ## SCIENCE

 <img src="https://github.com/Kerbalism/Kerbalism/raw/master/misc/img/showcase/experiments.png" align="right">
 Experiments don't return their science output instantly, they require some time to run.
 Some complete in minutes, others will take months.
 Not to worry, experiments can run on vessels in the background, you don't have to watch your vessel while it is collecting or transmitting science.

+While experiments take some time to finish, they don't have to finish in one run.
+If you don't have enough time to collect that pressure reading in high atmosphere, just do it again on your next flight - it will pick up from where it stopped last time.

 There are two different kinds of experiments: sensor readings and samples.
 Sensor readings are just plain data that can be transmitted back directly, like a temperature reading or an EVA report.
 Samples however are physical, they require the delicate handling by kerbals, and cannot be transmitted.
 Instead they have to be recovered, either by crew or by recovering the experiment on Kerbin.
 Samples also can be analyzed in a lab, which converts them to data that can be transmitted.
 Analyzing takes a long time, happens transparently to loaded and unloaded vessels alike, and can't be cheated to create science out of thin air.

+Kerbalism also extends the science system quite a bit by adding new requirements that have to be met for experiments: some only work around certain bodies, others don't work near any body at all but require to be in interplanetary space.
+There even are experiments that need to be submerged deep in an ocean.

 We support many of the most popular science mods directly, for others we use an interesting method to bridge existing stock and third-party experiments to the new science system.
 It works works for most experiments, including Breaking Grounds.